kimdurante/intro-to-gdal/content/querying.md

 ### Saving Query Results

-Saving search query results with `ogrinfo`
+Creating data from query results with `ogr2ogr`

 Find all the SF MUNI stops and save it to a shapefile